11 high-impact word wall ideas to help you use your classroom wall space wisely in 3rd, 4th, and 5th grade

 This type of word wall helps build both vocabulary and decoding skills.
 As you come across words with certain prefixes, suffixes, and root words that you want students to become familiar with, hang them up on the wall for continued reference.

-Use this No Prep Prefix, Suffix, and Base Word Center Resource for some extra practice.
+Use this No Prep Prefix, Suffix, and Base Word Center Resource for some extra practice or check out these prefix and suffix activity ideas!

 Irregularly Spelled Words Word Wall